How to Grow a Resilient Colorado Native Pollinator Garden

 8. Educating and Engaging Others

 Share your knowledge and passion for pollinator gardening with your neighbors and friends.
 Organize garden parties and tours, support pollinator protection organizations such as People and Pollinators and The Xerces Society.
 Participate in community gardening initiatives to spread awareness about the importance of pollinators and their habitats.
 Explore ecological gardening books and resources.
-Purchase your plants from native nurseries and growers such as Harlequin’s Gardens, Otherworlds Seed Company, Finding Nectar Nursery, or High Country Gardens.
+Purchase your plants from native nurseries and growers such as Harlequin’s Gardens, Western Native Seed, Finding Nectar Nursery, or High Country Gardens.
 By inspiring others to join the cause, you can amplify the impact of your pollinator garden and responsible land stewardship efforts in your community and Colorado.

 Hummingbird Pollination